-QUESTIONS TO ASK NOTES Who is my contact person for apheresis?
-What is their contact information?
-Will you make my appointment for apheresis?
+QUESTIONS TO ASK NOTES Will you make my appointment for apheresis?
 Or do I need to make it?
 If I need to make it, what is the contact information?
 How many days should we plan to be near the treatment center for apheresis?
 How long will the apheresis procedure take?
 Will I have 1 or 2 days of apheresis?
 Are there any side effects from apheresis?
 Do I need to get a temporary catheter inserted before apheresis?
 If so, when and where will that happen?
 When will the catheter be removed?
 Will my apheresis catheter require any special care?
 If yes, what are the care instructions?
-Are there certain foods or drinks I should have or avoid before apheresis?
-Do I need to be on a high calcium diet before apheresis?
-If yes, what foods should I try to eat?
+Are there certain foods or drinks I should have or avoid before or after apheresis?
 Does my caregiver need to come with me to apheresis?
 Or can someone else come with me to apheresis and the catheter insertion and removal appointments?
 Are there any tests that will be done before apheresis and/or insertion of my catheter?
 If so, where and when will these be done?
 Is there any preparation that I need to do prior to these tests?

 What will my schedule look like leading up to apheresis?
 What should I bring with me to the apheresis appointment?
 Can I bring a blanket, a book, a crossword puzzle, or other items to help me feel more comfortable?
 Do you have Wi-Fi available at the hospital?
 Should I bring food or money to purchase food?
-Is there Wi-Fi or a laptop I can use while I am here for apheresis?
 If we need to spend the night, where do you suggest we stay?
 Do you offer financial assistance for travel and lodging?
 If yes, who is the contact I should work with?
 If yes, can I get the assistance in advance?
 Or do I need to wait to be reimbursed?
 How do I get a translator, if needed?
 Do I need approval from my insurer before apheresis and/or the temporary catheter insertion and removal?
-Is there a financial counselor who can help me manage the costs of my treatment?
-Other questions: